-The Ethical guidelines are under review and will be updated shortly.
+The Ethical guidelines are under review and will be available shortly.
 Please refer to core competencies for further guidance core play therapy competencies edit 6 June 2013

 The establishment of dynamic Ethical Principles for Play Therapists’ work related conduct requires both a personal commitment and acceptance of responsibility to act ethically and to encourage ethical behaviour by students, supervisors, supervisees, employees, colleagues and associates.